AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 > And like Sky, I want to give her and Ruv a 2nd chance in the community.
 And finally we have Whitty... (not gonna say too much about him, the creator left FNF and prohibited us to use Whitty in mods...)
 With that in mind I can only include him in the narrative form...

+> Because (with the information that I have about the creator), if I add him as a character with participation and a design, maybe I can get problems with sock.clip , I have heard that they prohibited the use of Whitty in mods in general (except for the Date week mod)

+> And I'm talking about adding some scenes with Whitty (not taking too much relevancy but also, being nice to see).
+I saw that the team of FNF Neo removed Whitty from the AU, and that puts me to think that, I can have problems if I add Whitty, resulting in a reestructuration

+> Of the history and narration, and I want to avoid that.
+>
+> For being more clear with Sky, bfswifeforever was lying about Sky's age, spamming (or inciting to make and show) rule 34 of her and then becoming the victim of that spam...
+And all of the rest of the history...

+> BBPanzu feeling guilty, then deleting the mod, leaving the sentence "I ruined her life :(".
+I believe in giving Sky a 2nd chance...
+>
+> Being more clear with Sarvente and Ruv (created by dokki.doodles), I know and lament what happened with her...
+I will try my best for giving

+> To them a good place in the history (and possibly a tribute to the creator).
+>
+> Now talking about Miku, simply copyright, maybe a change of name or/and design.
+>
+> About Carol, only soliciting permission for using her and include her in the history.
+>
+> Well, I think that was all...

+ This thread was made before the SquizzleDizzle controversy was resolved, before [vs Whitty - Definitive Edition](https://gamebanana.com/mods/354884) was released, and before [the ban on Sky mods was lifted](https://fridaynightfunking.fandom.com/wiki/Sky?so=search#cite_ref-8), so he had some big goals for AlterTrack frfr.

 -> [link to thread](https://twitter.com/DanDevDream/status/1456439914195824648) <-
 ___